Home / Uzbekistan

 Continue exploring the area around Lyabi Khause - make sure not to miss Chor Minor Madrassah and Khoja-Gaukushan Madrasa, before heading to Ayvan restaurant for a delicious dinner.

-Where to eat in Bukhara
+Where to eat and stay in Bukhara

 • Ayvan: Whatever you do, don't miss a dinner at Ayvan.
 It was the best meal we had in our whole trip in Uzbekistan and the restaurant is simply lovely.
 Ask a bit about the history of the building and the waiter or owner will launch into the fascinating stories associated with it!